codeatcpp/zxtools/README.rst

 Python tools to manipulate ZX Spectrum files
 ============================================

-Here’s a set of utils to manipulate files that were copied from a TR-DOS diskette or from a tape.
+Here's a set of utils to manipulate files that were copied from a TR-DOS diskette or from a tape.

 Originally the tools were written to simplify the following workflow: